 Taxa should be identified to the lowest practical taxonomic level.
 For each metric, all taxa should be included for which the metric information is available, and only those taxa should be included in the counts for the denominator for each metric calculation.

 Calculate and record the percent sensitive genera as the percent of genera of the following list (from Lane et al. 2003) divided by the total genera identified (do not include higher level identifications in denominator).
-Mulitply result times 100.
+Multiply result times 100.

 Ablabesmyia